kaustubhhiware/binge-timer/README.md

                 S02E01 -
                 S02E02

-A file binge-timer.txt is the report.See the [sample.](binge-timer.txt)
+A file binge-timer.txt is the report, saved in the same path as the season folders.See the [sample.](binge-timer.txt)